Employee Dismissed for Asking for Clarification of Possible Disciplinary Sanction

 The Facts of the Case

 The employee had worked as a glass cutter/glazier in a small family run firm for many years.
 In the owner’s absence he was the most senior employee.
-From around mid 2018 the owner considered that the employee’s performance had been deteriorating.
+The owner had considered for some months that the employee’s performance had been deteriorating.

 The employment tribunal agreed with the employee finding that:

-• It was the owner’s decision to dismiss the employee and he had decided on that course of action on 10th January because the employee had asked to be told in writing what was happening to him during the telephone argument on that date.
-It was not the case as the employer had tried to argue, that he was compelled to dismiss the employee for gross misconduct following the disciplinary hearing held by the HR consultant in March.
-The judge found the owner had made up his mind in January to dismiss and told someone in the shop who then told the employee.
+• It was the owner’s decision to dismiss the employee and he had decided on that course of action earlier in the chain of events because the employee had asked to be told in writing what was happening to him during the telephone argument on that date.
+It was not the case as the employer had tried to argue, that he was compelled to dismiss the employee for gross misconduct following the disciplinary hearing held by the HR consultant.
+The judge found the owner had made up his mind to dismiss at the time of the argument with the employee

 • Dismissing an employee for asking for clarification of what might have been a disciplinary sanction in writing is not a potentially fair reason for dismissal, as such dismissing for gross misconduct was not justified.